 It seemed incredibly well crafted.

-And for those that don't realize, you know, Poland is a very, very traditional and conservative-minded, small c conservative-minded country.
+And for those that don't realize, you know, Poland is a very, very traditional and conservative-minded, small-C conservative-minded country.

 They care a lot about faith.

-They care a lot about their family, they care a lot about their traditions, their institutions, their architecture, the preservation of what they deem to be Western civilization.
+They care a lot about their traditions, their institutions, their architecture, the preservation of what they deem to be Western civilization.

 And this speech really covered all of those things in great length as well.

-Uh Poland is an exemplar of Western civilizational values.
+Poland is an exemplar of Western civilizational values.

-We have American leadership in the House in the White House once more, and as a result, we're going to stand shoulder to shoulder with our friends who reaffirm those values, and that includes the Polish people and the current Polish leadership.
+And as a result, we're going to stand shoulder to shoulder with our friends who reaffirm those values.

-Very very simply the following.
+Very simply the following.

-Uh we had eight years in which we had a political administration that had a very destructive message, and that message was that America is the problem.
+We had eight years in which we had a political administration that had a very, very destructive message.

 That's why we had the apology tour from President Obama.